Thursday Night Football Betting Guide: Seahawks at Bears

-Each week, the NFL betting experts at TheLines will deliver a betting breakdown and analysis for the upcoming Thursday Night Football game during the NFL season.
-We will look at the TNF odds and analyze why they are moving a certain way, along with breaking down the matchup and providing the week’s best prop bets.
-The Chicago Bears and Washington Commanders will do battle at FedEx Field on Thursday, October 5 at 8:15 p.m.
-ET.
-We we will look at TNF betting odds for this game including the spread, moneyline, total and much more.
+The NFL betting experts at TheLines will deliver betting analysis for every Thursday Night Football game during the pro football season.
+We will look at Thursday Night Football odds and analyze why they are moving a certain way, along with breaking down the matchup and providing the week’s best prop bets.

-Here is a look at Thursday Night Football odds with the Bears set to play the Commanders.
+Here is a look at Thursday Night Football odds with the Seahawks set to play the Bears.

 How to watch Thursday Night Football